- 9 and 10:45am, 5pm

 Honduras | The Micah Project

 Lucy moved to Honduras and joined the Micah Project in 2016.
 The Micah Project is dedicated to providing young men in social risk situations with the spiritual, emotional, academic and physical resources to transform them into servant-leaders.
-In addition to her role as a caregiver and English teacher, Lucy also serves as Communications Director.
+In addition to her role as a caregiver and English teacher, Lucy is now focusing much of her time serving as Communications Director, producing the project’s external communication.

 Ukraine | E3 Partners Ministry